openstack/openstack-manuals/doc/config-reference/source/tables/nova-workarounds.rst

        * If ``sync_power_state_interval`` is negative and this feature is disabled, then instances that get out of sync between the hypervisor and the Nova database will have to be synchronized manually.

+   * - ``disable_group_policy_check_upcall`` = ``False``

+     - (Boolean) Disable the server group policy check upcall in compute.

+       In order to detect races with server group affinity policy, the compute service attempts to validate that the policy was not violated by the scheduler.
+It does this by making an upcall to the API database to list the instances in the server group for one that it is booting, which violates our api/cell isolation goals.
+Eventually this will be solved by proper affinity guarantees in the scheduler and placement service, but until then, this late check is needed to ensure proper affinity policy.

+       Operators that desire api/cell isolation over this check should enable this flag, which will avoid making that upcall from compute.

    * - ``disable_rootwrap`` = ``False``

      - (Boolean) Use sudo instead of rootwrap.